Lisa Reilly

 Biography

 In 2018 she was awarded the Jefferson Scholars Foundation Award for Excellence in Teaching.
 Ms. Reilly held the NEH/Horace Goldsmith Distinguished Teaching Chair of Art and Architectural History (1999-2002) and frequently offers workshops on teaching.
 She was awarded a hybrid challenge grant by the Office of the President to redesign the architectural history survey using digital tools.
 Students in her course On Hajj with Ibn Jubayr: Reconstructing the 12th Century Mediterranean, created digital exhibitions using Neatline.
-Their work can be seen here.
-More recently, she has taught a new course, “The Visible Past”.
-This new course, which is part of the Digital Humanities (DH) certificate, explored what was visible at different historical moments throughout medieval Europe through a study of textual and visual evidence from the past with the aim of considering how more localized antique remains and their presentation may have influenced art and architectural production.
+“The Visible Past," a graduate course, which is part of the Digital Humanities (DH) certificate, explored what was visible at different historical moments throughout medieval Europe through a study of textual and visual evidence from the past with the aim of considering how more localized antique remains and their presentation may have influenced art and architectural production.
 Students produced digital projects using Storymaps to present their research some of which have been posted to the public site, which is in the early stages of development.
-She also teaches the required digital humanities course for M.A. students in architectural history.
+She has also the required digital humanities course for M.A. students in architectural history.
 In spring 2017 she taught an innovative new course, Strategies of Interpretation: Highland in which an interdisciplinary group of students developed interpretation proposals for James Monroe’s house, Highland.
-Together with Matthew McLendon, director and chief curator at the Fralin Museum of Art , she will offer a course in spring 2020 on museum collecting with the support of a fellowship from the Jefferson Trust.
+Together with Matthew McLendon, director and chief curator at the Fralin Museum of Art , she offered a course in spring 2020 on museum collecting with the support of a fellowship from the Jefferson Trust.